The Paul Law Firm P.C.

 • Spend a substantial portion of work time aboard the vessel

-• Contribute to the vessel’s mission
+• Contribute to the vessel’s mission or function

 Under the Jones Act, injured seamen may pursue claims against their employer for negligence.